 Social, Psychological and Cognitive Factors in Project Decision-Making

 Engineering is a technical discipline.
 But in practice, a great deal of engineering is non-technical.
-In Discussion of the Method, Koen describes engineering as (paraphrasing):
+In Discussion of the Method, Koen describes engineering as (paraphrasing): "the use of heuristics to find the best solution to an ill-defined problem subject to constraints."

 So, if we work on ill-defined problems, our first task is to define the problem and identify the objectives.
 Different people and different teams will derive different problem definitions, have different objectives and will favor different solutions.
 Getting multiple players from multiple teams to agree on the objectives and the solution is an important part of engineering.